 - Your sore throat doesn’t improve after a week

 - You have a sore throat, a very high temperature or you feel hot and shivery

 - You have a weakened immune system

 How can I treat my sore throat?

 There are many sore throat remedies that can help ease your symptoms.
-Pain relief such as paracetamol and ibuprofen can help with the pain, and reduce a high temperature if you have one.
+Pain relief such as paracetamol and ibuprofen can help with the pain and reduce a high temperature if you have one.
 You could also try lozenges or throat sprays to help numb your throat.
-You should also make sure to get plenty of rest and keep your fluid intake up.
-If you’re looking for another treatment, you could try gargling with warm salt water (not suitable for children) and sucking on ice cubes or sweets.

 Provide rapid relief for sore throats and minor mouth irritations.
 Contains an antibiotic to help to fight throat infection and an anaesthetic to quickly numb sore throat pain.

 Have been formulated to bring relief from painful sore throats.
 The antiseptic combats the bacteria which can cause sore throat conditions, while its local anaesthetic action brings soothing relief of pain and discomfort.

 As well as over-the-counter medications you can get to soothe your sore throat, here are a few tips you could try to manage it: